ncsa/puppetserver-r10k/README.md

 # Puppetserver R10K Setup
 Basic configuration of r10k.

-Note: Assume r10k is already installed, such as in [Pupperware](https://github.com/puppetlabs/pupperware).
+Note: Assumes that `r10k` is already installed, such as in [Pupperware](https://github.com/puppetlabs/pupperware).

 ## Dependencies